yellow-billed-jacamar-1600

 Vocalization

 Call: The Yellow-billed Jacamar's call is a series of rapid, high-pitched notes that are often described as sharp and piercing.
-The call is typically repeated several times in quick succession, creating a characteristic sound that can be heard within the bird's habitat.
+The call is repeated several times in quick succession, creating a characteristic sound that can be heard within the bird's habitat.

 Song: While the Yellow-billed Jacamar is not known for complex or melodious songs like some other bird species, it does have a simple song that consists of a series of whistles and trills.
 The song is often used during courtship displays and may vary slightly between individuals.